History, tourist information, and nearby accommodation

 Lancaster Castle has been used to hold and try criminals since the 12th century.
 An assizes court was recorded in 1166 and we know that there was a gaol here by at least 1196.
 Around the same time, a group of local knights were appointed as Keepers of the Peace.
 The Keepers eventually became Justices of the Peace, who held quarterly sessions at the castle where they tried minor crimes.

 More serious crimes were heard at bi-annual assizes courts.
-The long time between assizes meant that prisoners could be held for as much as 6 months in the gaol until the next assizes was held.
+The long time between assizes meant that prisoners could be held for as much as 6 months in the gaol until the next assizes were held.
 The castle maintained this dual function of a defensive stronghold and a centre for administering justice throughout the medieval period.
 Executions were initially carried out at Tiburn on Lancaster Moor, not at the Castle itself.

 The Pendle Witch Trial